arcadia-unity/ArcadiaGodot/README.md

 ![godot-hooks](https://user-images.githubusercontent.com/2467644/32961551-f5a26e12-cb96-11e7-88cb-6805067b3ec0.png)

+Note due to [Godot issue #11955](https://github.com/godotengine/godot/issues/11955) you may have to restart the editor for the hook properties to show up in the inspector.

 ### REPL

 ArcadiaGodot has both a socket repl (port 5571) and an UDP repl (port 11211).
 See [Arcadia](https://github.com/arcadia-unity/Arcadia/) for editor setup options.
 Repls can be disabled or given other ports via a `{project}/configuration.edn` file.